 Two images; on the left, two discs of dough are placed on a grey table surrounded by baking tools.
 On the right, a woman's hands roll the dough.

-Next, you’ll want to cut the dough in half and shape each section into a disc.
+Next, cut the dough in half and shape each piece into a disc.
 Refrigerate for 30-45 minutes.
 The dough is properly chilled when it is no longer sticky but doesn’t crack when you press it.
+If you don’t have cookie stamps, roll the dough and cut out cookies with a 2-inch cutter.

 Two images; on the left, a stamped cookie is placed on a wood board surrounded by cookie stamps.
 On the right, baked and glazed cookies are set on a cooling rack.

-While the cookies bake, mix up the glaze, and then dip each cooled cookie into the glaze.
+If you have cookie stamps, firmly press stamps into the center of cookie dough balls.
+Chill & bake at 350°F for 12-14 minutes.
+Meanwhile, mix up the glaze.
+Then, dip each cooled cookie into the glaze.
 Let the glaze harden completely before serving!

 You have to chill the dough!